tripoloski1337/tripoloski1337.github.io/_posts/2023-05-22-Riscv64-ropchain.md

 # Dynamic Analysis

-Since my binary ninja can't decompile the riscv64 elf binary neither my ida.
+Since my Binary Ninja and IDA can't decompile the riscv64 elf binary.
 So I started by doing some dynamic gdb stuff and blackbox.
 We can use qemu to emulate the riscv64 and gdb-multiarch to debug the binary remotely

     gdb-multiarch -q ./ropv -ex 'target remote localhost:1235' qemu-riscv64 -g 1235 ./ropv

-I found that we have format string vulnerability on the first input and buffer overflow on the second input, So the plan is simple we can leak the variable address from the first index and leak the canary value from the third index
+I found that we have a format string vulnerability on the first input and a buffer overflow on the second input, So the plan is simple we can leak the variable address from the first index and leak the canary value from the third index

 <img src="/images/ropv/first.png">

-then we can overflow the second input and bypass the canary check so that we can control the %pc and craft a ropchain to call execve with `/bin/sh` as the first parameter.
+then we can overflow the second input and bypass the canary check so that we can control the `%pc` register and craft a ropchain to call execve with `/bin/sh` as the first parameter.

 # Exploitation